heho07/DD2424Project/README.md

-# DD2424 Deep Learning Project
+# DD2424 Deep Learning Project VT19 Group 36

 [Tensorflow](https://www.tensorflow.org/) is requrired to run this project.
 We mainly run and experiment on `GPU` enabled machines.